allegheny-computer-science-203-s2021/CodeOfConduct/conduct.md

     * Use efficient communication within and outside of teams, where ideas are clearly expressed in the shortest possible timeframe.
     * Communicate with the appropriate team member about any changes that is needed to be done to any project.
     * Stay respectful and open-minded when discussing decisions and ideas.
+    * Make decisions without consoltation of the rest of the group.
+    * Go behind the backs of other group members to make decisions.

 * Unacceptable Conduct (U):
   * Members shall not